cloudfuji/chinpu/README.md

 A Clojure library for interacting with Mailchimp's API.
 In search of a better name.

+## Installation

+Available from clojar, by adding the following to your `project.clj`:

+    [org.clojars.zenbox/mailchimp "0.1.1"]

 ## Usage

 Usage params are explicit - you'll need to pass in your API key, region, and method params for each call.

+    (use 'mailchimp.core)
     (ping "us1" "api-key" {})
     (lists-for-email "us1" "api-key" {:email_address "example@gmail.com"})
     (list-unsubscribe "us1" "api-key" {:email_address "example@gmail.com"})